osaukh/mobile_computing_lab/WS04__OnDevice_TransferLearning.md

 #### Step 4: Compare model performance

 Compare the performance of the three models on a self-defined set of tests.
 The test set should be the same for all three models.
-Log test result into a file and present these in your report!
+Include confusion matrices for each model.
+Present the results in your report!

 #### Step 5: Final demo